DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### What is GHO?

-- [ ]  A collateral-backed stablecoin native to Aave, it is centralized and collateral backed pegged to USD
+- [ ]  A collateral-backed stablecoin, it is centralized and collateral backed pegged to USD
-- [ ]  A fiat-backed stablecoin native to Aave, it is decentralized and pegged to USD
+- [ ]  A fiat-backed stablecoin, it is decentralized and pegged to USD
-- [x]  A collateral-backed stablecoin native to Aave, it is decentralized and pegged to USD
+- [x]  A collateral-backed stablecoin, it is decentralized and pegged to USD
-- [ ]  A collateral-backed stablecoin, not native to Aave, it is centralized and pegged to USD
+- [ ]  A collateral-backed stablecoin, it is centralized and pegged to the value of gold in the US

 Hint: noHint